 Understanding the difference between ClimateTech and CleanTech, © Clean Energy Ventures

 Trillions of dollars are needed each year to meet the 2015 Paris Agreement goal of restricting global warming.
 At SOSV, Gates highlighted the need for fast and high-risk investments to better combat the global climate urgency.
 His advice underlines the long-termness of climate investment returns, and it’s within such contexts that research-based Horizon 2020 and Horizon Europe projects (read our previous blog to understand the difference) are imperative.
 Because of this, we thought it was fitting to introduce you to two projects we think are making significant progress.

 Auto-DAN: Assessing & Measuring Energy Performance for Sustainable Building

-By definition, AI assists humans in labour-intensive computational tasks.
+AI assists humans in labour-intensive computational tasks.
 However, in terms of energy efficiency in buildings, optimising thermal comfort and energy efficiency are elements that traditionally incite personalisation and flexibility depending on the size and location of a building.
-H2020 project, Auto-DAN, enables both thermal comfort and energy efficiency through the employment of smart hardware infrastructure, interoperable software architectures, and an energy self-assessment framework.
+H2020 project Auto-DAN enables both thermal comfort and energy efficiency through the employment of smart hardware infrastructure, interoperable software architectures, and an energy self-assessment framework.
 Similar to the RINNO project, co-design is key: stakeholders are engaged specifically in early stages to determine important objectives and personalisation requirements for each project.
 Slightly more tangible elements of the project are found in its deployment of smart hardware infrastructure at six pilot sites in Ireland, Italy, and Spain.
 These include smart IoT meters for connected monitoring options and the full integration of smart appliances and plugs.